vmalloc/pyforge/README.rst

  >>> forge_manager.reset()
  >>> forge_manager.debug.disable()

-Since sometimes this is a very common patter, you can also turn on debugging through environment variables, by setting the FORGE_DEBUG environment variable to anything when running your tests.
+Since sometimes this is a very common pattern, you can also turn on debugging through environment variables, by setting the FORGE_DEBUG environment variable to anything when running your tests.

 Expecting Attribute Setting
 ---------------------------